mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

   - Figure 2 sums all (design choice of f and g)

 1. Xie, Saining, Chen Sun, Jonathan Huang, Zhuowen Tu, and Kevin Murphy.
 "Rethinking spatiotemporal feature learning: Speed-accuracy trade-offs in video classification."
 In Proceedings of the European conference on computer vision (ECCV), pp. 305-321.
 2018.
+  - Four types of network to combine 3D with 2D
+    - I2D: 2D CNN on multiple frames
+    - I3D: 3D over space and time
+    - Bottom Heavy I3D: 3D in lower layer and 2D on higher layers
+    - Top Heavy I3D: 2D on lower and 3D on higher layers
+  - TP: Proposes separable 3D convolution [figure 2]
+  - Read intro: says all
+    - Performs network surgery (empirical analysis) to create new networks

 1. Liu, Hanxiao, Karen Simonyan, and Yiming Yang.
 "Darts: Differentiable architecture search." arXiv preprint arXiv:1806.09055 (2018).
   - Architectural search in Differentiable manner (why?
 How? )